 Jesus “literally” meant something other than a physical door when he said,

 “I am the door.
 If anyone enters by Me, he will be saved.”John 10:9

 The New Testament is filled with metaphor, and most of it came from Jesus.
 Jesus said that he is the “bread of life” (John 6:35), the “Light of the world” (John 8:12), the “vine” (John 15:5) and the “good shepherd” (John 10:11), among other things.
 Jesus said his followers would be “salt of the earth” (Matt.
 5:13) and the “light of the world”.
 (Matt.
 5:14)

 Jesus also demonstrates in the one passage I have cited above (and in many other places) that we must identify, appreciate and understand the figures of speech in the Old Testament to understand it correctly.

 Do we believe that we are, literally, clay in the potter’s hand?
 (Isaiah 64:8) That God is a literal rock (Deut.
 32:4) or fortress (2 Sam.
 22:2)?
 Is God literally a shepherd?
 (Psalm 23:1) Did God really form man “from the dust of the ground”?
 (Genesis 2:7)

 Here is another one: Are the days in Genesis literally 24-hour days (or 12 -hour days or periods of time between sun rise and sunset)?
 Or do days signify periods of time?

 If we read the word translated “day” to mean something other than a period of time, how do we interpret Genesis 2:4?

 This is the account of the heavens and the earth when they were created, in the day that the LORD God made earth and heaven.

-Didn’t Genesis 1 just recount 6 days in which God made all of creation?
-But Genesis 2:4 says that He did it all in only one day?
+Didn’t Genesis 1 just give an account of six (6) days in which God made all of creation?
+Does Genesis 2:4 say that God did it all in only one day?